-APALACHEE REGION DEPTH ANALYSIS ATLAS
+APALACHEE REGION STORM TIDE ATLAS

-Volume 9-2 Book 1 Franklin County
+Volume 7-2 Book 3 Jefferson County

-This Book is part of Volume 9 of the Statewide Regional Evacuation Study (SRES) Program and one of five county books in the Apalachee Region Surge Depth Atlas Series.
-This book covers Franklin County; while Books 2-5 cover Gulf, Jefferson, Leon and Wakulla Counties respectively.
-The atlas maps identify those areas subject to potential surge flooding from the five categories of hurricane on the Saffir-Simpson Hurricane Wind Scale as determined by the NOAA's numerical storm surge model, SLOSH.
+This Book is part of Volume 7 of the Statewide Regional Evacuation Study (SRES) Program and one of five county books in the Apalachee Region Storm Tide Atlas Series.
+This book covers Jefferson County; while Books 1, 2, 4 and 5 cover Franklin Gulf, Leon and Wakulla Counties respectively.
+The atlas maps identify those areas subject to potential storm tide flooding from the five categories of hurricane on the Saffir-Simpson Hurricane Wind Scale as determined by the NOAA's numerical storm surge model, SLOSH (updated 2009).

-The Depth Analysis Atlas, in conjunction with the Storm Tide Atlas, is the foundation of the hazards analysis for surge and a key component of the SRES.
+The Storm Tide Atlas originally published in 2010 and updated with new SLOSH data in 2014, is the foundation of the hazards analysis for storm tide and a key component of the SRES.
 The Technical Data Report, Volume 1 of the SRES, builds upon this analysis and includes the revised evacuation zones and population estimates, results of the evacuation behavioral data, shelter analysis and evacuation transportation analyses.
 The Study, which provides vital information to state and local emergency management, forms the basis for county evacuation plans.